benswift/benswift.github.io/_posts/2021-04-23-a-short-list-of-extempore-livecoding-tricks.md

   does to convince yourself that this works)

-- you can re-trigger this temporal recursion several times, either with the same `plist`, or even with different `plists`---since all the temporal callback chains will be independent they'll all just run nicely over the top of one another, which can lead to some interesting musical "layerings"
+- you can re-trigger this temporal recursion several times, either with the same `plist`, or even with different `plist`s---since all the temporal callback chains will be independent they'll all just run nicely over the top of one another, which can lead to some interesting musical "layerings"